braze-inc/braze-docs/_docs/_api/endpoints/subscription_groups/post_update_user_subscription_group_status.md

 /subscription/status/set
 {% endapimethod %}

-Use these endpoints to batch update the subscription state of up to 50 users on the Braze dashboard.
+Use this endpoint to batch update the subscription state of up to 50 users on the Braze dashboard.
 You can access a subscription group's `subscription_group_id` by navigating to the **Subscription Group** page.

 If you want to see examples or test this endpoint for **Email Subscription Groups**: